Center for Innovation & Entrepreneurship

-Embry-Riddle is a founding member of a multi-university coalition comprised of 21 research universities, the ASSURE Coalition.
+Embry-Riddle is a founding member of a multi-university ASSURE Coalition, comprised of 21 research universities.
 ASSURE was designated as the FAA’s Center of Excellence for Unmanned Aircraft Systems in May 2015.

 As a professional development, outreach and consulting organization, the Robertson Safety Institute offers opportunities for advanced professional training, consulting on safety projects with corporate partners and applied research activities.